fomy/destor/README.md

 -------
 If compile and install are successful, the executable file, destor, should have been moved to /usr/local/bin by default.
 You can create a config file, destor.config, in where you run destor.
-A sample destor.config is in scripts directory, and many scripts for experiment are also there.
+A sample destor.config is in the project directory.
 Run rebuild script to clean data.

-destor has provided four types of services:
+destor can run as follows:

 1. start a backup task,
    > destor /path/to/data -p"a line in config file"